Loansert-Organization/kigali-ride-awa/README.md

-# Kigali Ride AWA
+# Kigali Ride AWA - Lifuti PWA

-A comprehensive ride-sharing platform for Kigali, Rwanda, connecting drivers and passengers through a modern web application built with React, TypeScript, and Supabase.
+This project is a Progressive Web App for a ride-sharing service, built with React, TypeScript, Vite, and Supabase.

 ## 🚀 Features